 In this course, what I have learnt in the library and information sphere is now placed in the context of the school library, which is where I hope to further my career.
-In doing so it has clarified and added detail to concepts such as the role of the teacher librarian (TL) and information literacy … Continue reading Critical Reflection ETL401
+In doing so it has clarified and added detail to concepts such as the role of the teacher librarian (TL) and information literacy (IL), while making me aware of what I don’t know … Continue reading Critical Reflection ETL401

 In what authors are referring to as the post Gutenberg parenthesis society, (Kenny, 2011; Pettitt, Donaldson, & Paradis, 2010), an emphasis on textual literacy is no longer sufficient.
-Shifts in technology, particularly with the advent of Web 2.0 and its social media affordances mean that literacy has become a dynamic and multifaceted concept that goes … Continue reading The role of the TL in practise with regard to the convergence of literacies in the 21st Century
+Shifts in technology, particularly with the advent of Web 2.0 and its social media affordances mean that literacy has become a dynamic and multifaceted concept that goes beyond information literacy but incorporates digital, visual, media and a … Continue reading The role of the TL in practise with regard to the convergence of literacies in the 21st Century

 This is one of those somewhat arbitrary posts, tangentially related to the topic.
 One of the things that excites me about learning now, versus when I was at school or my parents were at school is just how accessible everything and everyone is.
 One just has to be slightly motivated to want to know something, have access to high speed internet and the world is … Continue reading What I love about 21st century learning

 I’ve been busying myself with looking through a number of different formats of digital texts in order to write some reviews for my next assessment item.
-According to the (adapted) criteria of Nesbit, Belfer and Leacock (2004) one can look at (cited in Leacock and Nesbit, 2007): Category of resource Content quality Alignment with curriculum … Continue reading When is it digital literature?
+According to the (adapted) criteria of Nesbit, Belfer and Leacock (2004) one can look at (cited in Leacock and Nesbit, 2007): Category of resource Content quality Alignment with curriculum or program purpose Value of digital affordances for the literature … Continue reading When is it digital literature?